 Also known as that rubbery thing used to scrape everything out of a bowl.
 Or at least that’s what I used to call it before I knew this is the real meaning of a spatula.
 Typically a spatula is slightly flexible, and sometimes angled, and designed to get the last bits of foods from a container.
 I mostly use it when pouring a batter from a bowl into a pan, or trying to use up all of the mayonnaise in a jar.
 The spatula is probably the only utensil in this list that I don’t use in an actual pan.

-A good set of tongs is perfect for when you need to flip a large bit of meat in a pan, for example when making salisbury steak.
+A good set of tongs is perfect for when you need to flip a large bit of meat in a pan, for example when making Salisbury steak.
 I like the tongs because you can get a firm grip on the food you are flipping, but can also control it as you are flipping.
 When I am doing pancakes, they aren’t being flipped into anything.
 But when I am flipping the chicken for feta-topped chicken, if I were to use a spatula the marinade it is cooking in would splash everywhere.
 I also like tongs because they are great for reaching in the oven and flipping something over quickly without having to take the entire pan out.

 The cooking fork is probably my least-used utensil, but it’s perfect for the few times I need it.
-Most of the time, this is used when I am making myself scrambled eggs because I like them to be stirred up and broken up a lot, so the turner or spoon just won’t get the job done.
-Justin also likes to use this when he is cooking bacon, even though I keep telling him that the tongs would be easier.
+Most of the time, this is used when I am making myself scrambled eggs.
+I like them to be stirred up and broken up a lot, so the turner or spoon just won’t get the job done.
+Justin likes to use this when he is cooking bacon, though I keep telling him the tongs would be easier.
 The fork can also be used for holding onto the meat as you are checking the doneness inside or need to cut into it for any reason.